barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 ### Before the interview

 1. **Confirm the location** for your candidate's interview.
-We're not in central London so don't assume!
+We're not in central London so don't assume.
 1. **What are the interviewers' names and positions?** Who will the successful candidate report to?
 1. **Inform the candidate about the interview process** and if a test is required.
 1. **Get the candidate excited about us!** Sell us to them and make sure they've done their research.